morr0ne/website/src/content/blog/renaming-everything.md

 ---
 title: 'Renaming all my projects and digital footprint'
-description: 'A small post describing how I renamed all my digital presense from simple changes to resigning all my commits with a new GPG key'
+description: 'A small post describing how I renamed all my digital presence from simple changes to resigning all my commits with a new GPG key'
 pubDate: '2025-02-23'
 ---